How I lead

 This is the area I've worked hardest on.
 Earlier in my career, I knew what I thought but didn't always say it cleanly.
 I trained myself out of that.
 I started speaking up earlier, asking the questions that surface what the room is actually confused about, and citing the data behind a recommendation instead of just landing on the conclusion.

-"His communication skills across the board, especially discussing design with clients or prospective clients, has become much more clear and concise.
+"His communication skills across the board, especially discussing design with clients or prospective clients, have become much more clear and concise.
 He continues to stand out as a leader, delivering quality work and freely teaching others how to do the same."— Manager review

 I build the people I work with.